 About Business Objects

-Business Objects are how you get data into Illuminate.
-They are containers for the data you want to use for decisioning and visualization within Illuminate.
+Business Objects bring data into Illuminate.
+They store data you use for decision‑making and visualization.

 Business Objects let you define the following:

-• Where to find and capture the data in your environment (by mapping the required measures & dimensions to your backend data through JSON paths).
+• Where to capture the data (use mapping to point fields to your backend with JSON paths).

-• How to aggregate the data captured (by creating metrics).
+• How to aggregate the captured data (create metrics).

-You can use Illuminate without enabling App Context on your app’s keyset.
-However, if you create Business Objects in which you link to any App Context data through JSON paths (like channel, user, or membership information), you must enable App Context for the chosen app’s keyset on the Admin Portal and configure all the required options (like enable Membership Events if you want to track them).
+You can use Illuminate without enabling App Context.
+If you link to App Context data through JSON paths (channel, user, or membership), enable App Context for the app’s keyset in the Admin Portal and turn on required options (for example, Membership Events).

 Business Objects structure

-For information on how to add a dimension, refer to Create Business Objects.
+For how to add fields, see Create Business Objects.

 Metrics

-Metrics provide larger context to Business Objects, such as the average number of purchases during key moments of a watch party or the total value of sold goods.
-If you think of a Business Object as a spreadsheet collecting the data, a metric can be compared to a pivot table that aggregates and filters that data.
+Metrics add context, such as average purchases during a watch party or total value sold.
+If a Business Object is a spreadsheet of raw data, a metric is like a pivot table that aggregates and filters it.

 A metric is required to create a Decision or to visualize on Dashboards through charts.